RabbitMQ

 Click Confirm.

-Now that you have completed this integration, you can that grant permission to your RabbitMQ instance.
+Now that you have completed this integration, you can create access flows that grant permission to your RabbitMQ instance.